 - A table in a published article is much too detailed for a slide presentation.
 Take the time to think through what conclusion you want to present from the table and use the least amount of material you can to communicate that idea.
 In general, a table on a slide should contain no more than three columns and no more than four rows.

 - A slide presentation should include a title slide, a slide stating the question or hypothesis to be addressed, and a slide describing the overall approach you used to address the question.
 A "methods" slide or two should be included but should never provide all the details unless the purpose of the talk is to describe the method.
 Drawings or flow charts can sometimes be used to present complex methods succinctly.
 The next several slides should present and interpret the results obtained, and a final slide should give the conclusions of the study.

 - If you have more than one slide per minute of presentation, you have too many slides.

-- If your slide will contain a video, make sure you embed the video in your PowerPoint presentation.
+- If your slide contains a video, make sure you embed the video in your PowerPoint presentation and provide the video file.
 The presentation rooms will not have internet so linking to a website will now work.